prodo-dev/prodo/docs/content/01_introduction/getting-started.md

 yarn start
 ```

-Navigate to [localhost:8080](http://localhost:8080) and you should see "Hello World".
+Navigate to [localhost:8080](http://localhost:8080) and you should see your app.

 The app created with create-prodo-app (CPA) is fairly minimal, yet a good
 starting point when creating simple or complex Prodo apps.
 It includes two